sakib39/Wine-Quality-Prediction-Data-Analysis-Machine-Learning/README.md

 ## **Results**

 The project successfully **identifies key factors** affecting wine quality and provides a **machine learning model** to classify wines. **The detailed analysis and visualizations are available in the notebook.**

----

-### **Suggested Project Name:**

-📝 **"Wine Quality Prediction: Data Analysis & Machine Learning"**

-This title makes the project clear, compelling, and relevant.
-Let me know if you’d like any modifications! 🚀